-To celebrate the release of this cinematic documentary, we are giving away two tickets for a special screening at the BFI IMAX on Wednesday 1 April.
-More information on our Instagram page.
+To celebrate the release of this cinematic documentary, we are giving away two tickets for a special screening at the Glasgow Film Theatre, including a Q&A with director Rob Petit, on Sunday 12 April.

 The ground beneath our feet is punctuated by passages into subterranean worlds, products of Earth’s natural systems and human activity alike.
 Although rarely visible to the casual observer, they are ever-present, facilitating both the ebb and flow of natural processes and the busy progress of society.
 These spaces, and our journeys into them, are the subject of Underland, a new cinematic documentary based on the bestselling book by Robert Macfarlane, directed by Robert Petit and produced by Darren Aronofsky and arriving in cinemas from 27 March.